 |Project Rationale and Linkage to Country/Regional Strategy||

 Corruption is a big challenge for ensuring inclusive and sustained economic development of Bangladesh.
 The incidence of corruption is quite high throughout the public sector.
-In the latest published Corruption Perception Index (CPI) of 2015 by Transparency International (TI), Bangladesh has been placed in 139th position with a score of 25 (in a scale of 0 to 100, 0 implying most corrupt and 100 implying least corrupt).
+The country ranked 143 among 175 countries in 2017 in Transparency International's Corruption Perception Index with a score of 28 on the scale of zero to 100.

 To fight corruption effectively the Government has enacted the Anti-Corruption Act (2004) and reconstituted the Anti-Corruption Commission (ACC).
 However, enquiry and & investigation and prosecution of cases is still a weak area of ACC.
 According to ACC estimate, currently it takes more than 36 months to complete the enquiry, investigation and prosecution of a case.
 The proposed TA aims to strengthen monitoring of the activities of the enquiry & investigation officers and the prosecution officers through the use of ICT so that the cases could be completed within a shorter period of time.

 |Description of Outcome||The ACC''s investigation and prosecution monitoring capacity enhanced|

 |Progress Toward Outcome||When the project will be completed, the investigation and prosecution capacity of ACC will be enhanced.|

 1. Investigation and Prosecution Management System (IPMS) developed

 3. Report on the effectiveness of current corruption-prevention activities completed

 4. Capacity development activities for the ACC conducted